-Attendance (10 points)
+Attendance (30 points)

 I use a flexible attendance policy in this course.
-You may miss up to THREE classes (for any reason) without a loss of attendance points.
+You may miss up to FIVE classes (for any reason) without a loss of attendance points.
 You will also not lose attendance points for missing a class due to illness (including symptoms or exposure to COVID-19), personal or family emergency, or a university-excused absence.
 I just ask that you let me know you will be absent before class or within 72 hours of missing the class.
-After those two classes, you will lose THREE points for every unexcused class where attendance is taken (noted on the course schedule).
-Missing class for work or a family vacation would not be an excused absence, although you could use your three free classes for this purpose.
+After those FIVE classes, you will lose FIVE points for every unexcused class where attendance is taken (noted on the course schedule).
+Missing class for work, internship responsibilities, job interviews, or a family vacation would not be an excused absence, although you could use your three free classes for this purpose.